Middle School Students

 General Information

-PLATO is offering online philosophy classes for middle school students (ages 11-14) each quarter in the 2025-26 school year.
+PLATO is offering online philosophy classes for middle school students (ages 11-14) each quarter in the 2026-27 school year.
+This year, the classes are all related to PLATO’s Yearlong Initiative on the Purposes of Education.

 Each class will meet weekly for six weeks on Zoom.
 We welcome students from around the world.